-Oil and Gas Prices Will Rebound
+Oil and Gas Prices Will Remain Low

 How It Affects You

-The U.S. and Chinese Economies Are Intertwined
+U.S. and Chinese Economies Will Be More Intertwined

 In December 2019, the U.S. and China reached an agreement on Phase One of the trade deal in which China has committed to purchasing a substantial amount of U.S. goods and services in the next several years.
 The U.S. will keep 25% tariffs on $250 billion worth of Chinese exports and 7.5% tariffs on $120 billion of Chinese imports.

 Any changes China makes as part of its economic reform will affect the U.S. dollar's value.
 China has maintained a fixed peg to the dollar for its currency, the yuan.
 It is loosening this peg in its bid to allow the yuan to become a global currency.
-The nation is also modernizing China's stock markets.

 How It Affects You